pelias/query/README.md

 One of the simplest queries to build is a reverse geocoder, in this case we have indexed some documents with a `lat/lon` centroid and we would like to find the 1 nearest record to an arbitrary point.

-**note:** The name of the field we used to store the `lat/lon` data is mapped under the key `centroid:field` in our variable defaults and the elasticsearch field type must be set to 'geo_point'.

 ```javascript
 var query = require('pelias-query'),
     vs = new query.Vars( query.defaults ),